Typical visit

 Playground chants and games

 Social story – download the Stage 1 social story to share with your students.
-This is in an inclusive format for students of all abilities.

-Typical Visit for Stage 2 – Continuity and Change
+Typical visit for Stage 2 – Continuity and change

 1880s re-created lessons